rikbosch/PowerUp/Readme.markdown

 Yes.
 By default the helper Nant script assumes a single .Net solution file.
 But this can easily be replaced with any set of build steps.

-## Why Nant for building packages (and not MSBuild/PowerShell etc)?
+## Why have both Nant and MSBuild for building packages, but Powershell for deployments?

-Nant is designed to build .Net solutions, and does so very well.
-It is exceptionally expressive when it comes to file copying, which creates a nice declarative syntax with which to construct packages.
-It is not so strong for performing deployments, due to its inexpressiveness as a general purpose scripting language, and its restriction to calling nant tasks and command line executables.
-That is why both Nant and Powershell are used with PowerUp.
+Nant and MSBuild are both designed to build .Net solutions, and do so very well.
+They are exceptionally expressive when it comes to file copying, which creates a nice declarative syntax with which to construct packages.
+They are not, however, so strong for performing deployments, due their inexpressiveness as general purpose scripting languages.

-Despite this, any other tool could be used to construct the packages (as long as they end up with the same structure).
-In fact, packages can even be created by hand, if so inclined.
+That is why both Nant/MSBuild and Powershell are used with PowerUp.

+Nant and MSBuild are both included as options simply as there are many build scripts already out in the wild, and providing both lowers the barrier to entry.

+Having done both, I personally still prefer Nant.

 ## Why Not Use Web Deployment Projects/Configuration Transformations?